nikita-t1/server-config/steps/ssh_keys.md

 ## Set Permissions

-Finally, we’ll ensure that the ~/.ssh directory and authorized_keys file have the appropriate permissions set:
+Finally, we’ll ensure that the` ~/.ssh` directory and authorized_keys file have the appropriate permissions set:

 ``` bash
 chmod -R go= ~/.ssh
 ```

-This recursively removes all “group” and “other” permissions for the ~/.ssh/ directory.
+This recursively removes all “group” and “other” permissions for the `~/.ssh/` directory.

-If you’re using the root account to set up keys for a user account, it’s also important that the ~/.ssh directory belongs to the user and not to root:
+If you’re using the root account to set up keys for a user account, it’s also important that the `~/.ssh` directory belongs to the user and not to root:

 ``` bash
 chown -R newuser:newuser ~/.ssh
 ```

-In this tutorial our user is named sammy but you should substitute the appropriate username into the above command.
+In this tutorial our user is named `newuser`, but you should substitute the appropriate username into the above command.

-## Edit ```sshd_config```
+## Disable Password Authentication

+Now that your new user can log in using SSH keys, you can increase your server’s security by disabling password-only logins.
+This means that remote logins cannot use a password to authenticate.

 Open up the SSH daemon’s configuration file: